lyra0611/LSDRec/README.md

 ## Datasets
 * Reddit: A resource for studying users' interactions about topics on Reddit.
 * Beauty: Collected from the Amazon Beauty product category, detailing user interactions with these products.
-*  ports: Gathering user product interaction data from the Amazon Sports product category.
+* Sports: Gathering user product interaction data from the Amazon Sports product category.
 * ML-1M: Containing users' rating behavior for movies.

 ## Run the codes